sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 * Sometimes superheroes must reveal who they are to the public.
 Add an instance method called `reveal` that prints out a superhero's name and the secret identity they used in the following format: "I am Green Arrow.
 But you know me better as Oliver Queen."
 (Hint: look up how to interpolate strings in Ruby)
  * Add a `class variable` called `count` that keeps track of all the superheroes you create.

+ **Stretch** (no solution)

+ Create a `Fruit` class that has an attribute of `kind`, a string, and `diameter`, a random integer between 1 and 5.

+ Create a `Tree` class that has the attribute `fruits`, which is an array, the attribute `age`, which starts at 0, and the attribute `dead`, which should be a boolean.

+ - `Tree#dead?` should print a message about the age of the tree or a message that the tree is dead based on the value of `dead` attribute.
+ - `Tree#age!` should change the tree's `dead` attribute if the tree is over a certain age, and return the message from `Tree#dead` if the tree is dead.
+ - `Tree#age!` should increment the tree's age by 1 (if the tree is alive).
+ - `Tree#age!` should add a random number of Fruit instances to the tree's `fruits` array (if the tree is alive).